graphql/graphql-spec/spec/Section 3 -- Type System.md

 uses categorize types as _input types_ and _output types_.
 Some kinds of types,
 like Scalar and Enum types, can be used as both input types and output types;
 other kinds of types can only be used in one or the other.
 Input Object types can only be used as input types.
-Object, Interface, and Union types can only be used as output types.
+Object, Interface, Union, and Intersection types can only be used as output types.
 Lists and Non-Null types may be used as input types or output types depending on how the wrapped type may be used.

 IsInputType(type) :